(Updated May 10, 2017)

 Papaleo, a 2004 beach volleyball Olympian and standout indoor collegiate and professional beach volleyball player, began his coaching career in 1999-2001, where he served as the head men's coach at American University in Bayamon, Puerto Rico.
 He piloted American University to a runner-up finish in the Puerto Rican National Championship match.

-The last six years of Papaleo’s coaching career have come at the high school and club level in California, where he made his first stop at the Tstreet Volleyball Club in Irvine.
+Papaleo's coaching career before Florida State came at the high school and club level in California, where he made his first stop at the Tstreet Volleyball Club in Irvine.
 He coached the 13U and 16U programs to a pair of Top 10 rankings in the Southern California Volleyball Association (SCVA) in 2011 and 2012.
 From there he led the 16U team to the No. 1 ranking in the SVCA, winning two silver medals at the Junior National Qualifiers and a seventh place finish in the National Open Division in 2013-14.

 While serving as the head coach for the Tstreet Volleyball Club he was also an assistant coach for Corona del Mar High School in Newport Beach.
 In 2012, with Papaleo's assistance, Corona del Mar finished 28-7 and ranked 20th nationally.